PatilShreyas/LiveStream-Flutter/README.md

-# LiveStream
+# LiveStream - Flutter

-A new Flutter package project.
+LiveStream is a data holder class which can observe change of data in real-time and emit values too.
+Here's emitter subscriber pattern.
+It's developed in pure dart code.

 ## Getting Started